Romonaga/rpiLightSystem/README.md

             * session.cache_expire = 720

 3. Install Mosquitto We need not only the server, but also support libs.
-    * sudo apt install mosquitto mosquitto-client libmosquitto1 libmosquitto-dev
+    * sudo apt install mosquitto mosquitto-clients libmosquitto1 libmosquitto-dev

 4. Install Mosquitto support for PHP.
     * pecl install Mosquitto-alpha